 The use of a single ekmelic scale naturally produces a tonal diatonic music which can be expanded by introducing tones that are foreign to the scale (chromaticism).
 The functional relations determining the harmonic progress also have to be derived from the partial tone series.
 By incorporating the ekmelic tones we gain a great number of quite new harmonious chords (in whole-numbered proportions) which we call "stable sounds".
 In the same way the melody shape will be substantially enriched, the more so as, besides novel sequences of tones, influences of non-European musical cultures are possible.

 Too small distances between two tones are red

-The Note names shown here have been designed for Ekmelily and the Ekmelic Player.
+The note names specified here have been devised for Ekmelily and ekmelib.